uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

 	plt.axis([-15,15,0,110])
 	plt.show()

-1. As a first exercise, plot the sine and cosine function in one figure, in the x-range of $$0$$ to $$2pi$$.
+As a first exercise, plot the sine and cosine function in one figure, in the x-range of $$0$$ to $$2pi$$.
 To use the `sin()` and `cos()` function, you have to import the `numpy` module.
 This module also contains the `arange(start,stop,step)` function, which you can use to create a range of values with a step size smaller than one.
 Use a different color for each function.

+#### 2.9.1 Histograms

 Another form of graphical output that we're going to use is a histogram.
 The syntax for a histogram is `hist(x,bins)`, where `x` is a list of values and `bins` is the amount of bins that the data is divided into.
 A high number of bins makes it easier to see fluctuations, but may result in a very low count per bin, so this number should always be tailored to your data.
 Try the following code, which shows a normal distributed range of IQs centered around 100.
 Notice that we have added some text and included a grid to the histogram.

 	import numpy as np